STAT545-UBC/STAT545-UBC-original-website/packages02_activity.md

     toc: true
 ---

+**This is from 2014.
+In 2015 we will build a different toy package.
+More soon.**

 ### Your mission

 This is a step-by-step instruction on how to create your first R package. *This will be much easier than you think.*